 That gives you a quick idea of what you’re doing.

-So, if you use a “Default Thumbnail” with 1 view versus a “Custom Thumbnail“, you’re getting a lot more views.
-We’ll shrink that up and we can figure out if there’s anything we want to modify on this to help it make more sense.
+If you use a “Default Thumbnail” with 1 view versus a “Custom Thumbnail“, you’re getting a lot more views.
+We’ll shrink that up so we can figure out if there’s anything we want to modify on this to help it make more sense.

 We want to put the word “Thumbnail” up in the middle as well.
 We will drop the font size on both i.e. “Default” & “Custom” and arrange the placement.

-Select both i.e. the icon on the right and the number of view with shift-key and move down until they’re lined up.
-Do it for both of the sides.
+Select both i.e. the icon on the right and the number of views with shift-keys and move down until they’re lined up.
+Do it for both sides.